cjkenney/cjkenney.com-archive/content/blog/how-i-made-this-blog/index.md

 ### Create your first blog post!

-Navigate to your new repo on GitHub and `git clone` the repo to your local machine.
-Open the repo in a terminal and use these steps to start live-editing.
+Navigate to your new repository on GitHub and `git clone` the repository to your local machine.
+Open the repository in a text editor [like VS Code](https://code.visualstudio.com/) and use these steps to start live-editing.

 - `cd` into your project location